 Fearsome Gazes: Wrathful Deities from the Collection of Jacques Marchais

 Special Exhibit: Tsering Phuntsok: The Art of Thangka

 Exhibit Dates: November 20 – December 19, 2015

-Freed From the Vault: The Collection of Jacques Marchais.
+Freed From the Vault: Objects from the Collection of Jacques Marchais

 Lhasa on the Hudson

 Exhibit Dates: January 29 – October 31, 2012.

 Tashi Dhargyal and the Menris Tradition of Thangka Art

 Exhibit Dates:June 25, 2011 – November 30, 2011

 Exhibit Dates: March 29, 2009 – April 1, 2011